What is the Role of a Category Captain?

 The best captains will have strong analytic and strategic skills.
 In addition to having a strong understanding of consumer habits and trends.
 Moreover, they must have effective leadership and people management skills.
 Being strong in soft skills helps them to deal with issues as and when they crop up.
 Additionally, they help them to act as an effective liaison between retailers, suppliers and consumers.

-They should also be extremely astute when it comes to market performance and trends.
+They should also be extremely knowledgeable when it comes to market performance and trends.
 In order to make sure they truly understand current consumer demands.
 Lastly, Category Captains should also have extensive resources, ability and consumer insight.
 This allows them to find their ongoing value in strategic development for their respective category.

 Technology and the Future